 Deviled Eggs are one of those appetizers that are perfect for any gathering!
 Potlucks, Easter Sunday, and summer picnics, you just can’t go wrong!
+This is my favorite way to prepare Deviled Eggs for entertaining, and everyone LOVES them.

 - 12 eggs